kousun12/fan_transcribe/README.md

 | Modal t4 GPU   | 0:07:55 | 254      | ~14 Containers  | $1.24 |
 | Modal a10g GPU | 0:03:49 | 254      | ~22 Containers  | $1.49 |
 | Modal CPU      | 0:03:28 | 508      | ~345 Containers | $4.09 |

+Practically, I have been finding the `base` and `tiny` models to be good enough, and those will run about 8-16x faster and mostly cost < $0.08 for the same file.

 ## Usage